 The latest image from the international Gemini Observatory showcases the striking planetary nebula CVMP 1.
 This object is the result of the death throes of a giant star and is a glorious but relatively short-lived astronomical spectacle.
 As the progenitor star of this planetary nebula slowly cools, this celestial hourglass will run out of time and will slowly fade from view over many thousands of years.

 Located roughly 6500 light-years away in the southern constellation of Circinus (The Compass) this astronomical beauty formed during the final death throes of a massive star.
 CVMP 1 is a planetary nebula; it emerged when an old red giant star blew off its outer layers in the form of a tempestuous stellar wind .
 As this cast-aside stellar atmosphere sped outwards into interstellar space, the hot, exposed core of the progenitor star began to energize the ejected gases and cause them to glow.
-This formed the beautiful hourglass shape captured in this observation from the international Gemini Observatory, a program of NSF’s National Optical-Infrared Astronomy Research Laboratory.
+This formed the beautiful hourglass shape captured in this observation from the international Gemini Observatory, operated by NSF’s National Optical-Infrared Astronomy Research Laboratory.

 Planetary nebulae like CVMP 1 are formed by only certain stars — those with a mass somewhere between 0.8 and 8 times that of our own Sun .
 Less massive stars will gently fizzle out, transitioning into white dwarfs at the end of their long lives, whereas more massive stars live fast and die young, ending their lives in gargantuan explosions known as supernovae.
 For stars lying between these extremes, however, the final stretch of their lives results in a striking astronomical display such as the one seen in this image.
 Unfortunately, the spectacle provided by a planetary nebula is as brief as it is glorious; these objects typically persist for only 10,000 years — a tiny stretch of time compared to the lifespan of most stars, which lasts billions of years.